FIREmica/vercel/README.md

       ON public.user_profiles FOR SELECT
       USING (auth.uid() = id);

-      -- Users can update their own profile.
+      -- Users can update their own non-sensitive profile details.
-      -- IMPORTANT: For production, you'd want to be more specific about which fields a user can update.
       -- The subscription_status, current_period_end, and paypal_order_id should ideally only be
-      -- updated by a trusted server-side process (like your /api/paypal/capture-order endpoint) -- or a database trigger after verifying a payment.
+      -- updated by a trusted server-side process (like your /api/paypal/capture-order endpoint using the service_role key).
-      -- This policy allows an authenticated user (which is how the server-side route will act if using user's session) -- to update their own record.
-If using a service_role key for updates, this policy is less critical for that specific operation.
-      CREATE POLICY "Users can update their own profile details."
+      CREATE POLICY "Users can update their own non-sensitive profile details."
       ON public.user_profiles FOR UPDATE
       USING (auth.uid() = id)
-      WITH CHECK (auth.uid() = id);
+      WITH CHECK (
-      -- Consider separate, more restrictive policies or using SECURITY DEFINER functions for updating subscription_status
+        auth.uid() = id AND
+        NOT (
+          NEW.subscription_status IS DISTINCT FROM OLD.subscription_status OR
+          NEW.current_period_end IS DISTINCT FROM OLD.current_period_end OR
+          NEW.paypal_order_id IS DISTINCT FROM OLD.paypal_customer_id OR
+          NEW.paypal_customer_id IS DISTINCT FROM OLD.paypal_customer_id OR
+          NEW.subscription_plan_id IS DISTINCT FROM OLD.subscription_plan_id
+        )
+      );
+      -- Note: The SUPABASE_SERVICE_ROLE_KEY used in the backend /api/paypal/capture-order route bypasses RLS.

       -- 4. Create a trigger function to automatically create a user profile